Faculty Awards

 Link to Application and Recommendation form: Inspire Teaching Award Application

-Note for those with Wexner Medical Center emails: If you have trouble accessing the form, send all materials by email to Tanya Bomsta (bomsta.1@osu.edu).
+If you have trouble accessing the form, send all materials by email to Tanya Bomsta (bomsta.1@osu.edu).

 Applicants should submit a teaching activity they planned and delivered, along with a statement that includes a description of the pedagogical problem they addressed through the activity and an assessment of how well the activity engaged students and resolved the learning problem.
-A ‘teaching activity’ can be a learning activity or an assessment activity.
+A “teaching activity” can be a learning activity or an assessment activity.

 One award will go to an educator in each of the following three teaching categories: Undergraduate, Graduate & Lifelong Learning, and Professional Education.
 While applicants will apply directly for this award, we also invite recommendations from those who have seen examples of excellent teaching in the college.
 The award administrators (not the judges) will reach out to recommended individuals to solicit a full application.